 Awe and Wonder Assembly

-This class play is on the awesome world of nature including ‘7 plus’ Wonders of the Natural World.
+Awe and Wonder Assembly is a class play is on the awesome world of nature including ‘7 plus’ Wonders of the Natural World.

 Putting the WOW factor back into our lives proves a bit of a challenge for this particular set of children – that is, trying to impress the ‘awe-full-not’ teacher who is taking the assembly!